 The application of quantum technology for remote sensing has been considered for at least the last 20 years.
 In~\cite{Bi2019}, an active imaging information transmission technology for satellite-borne quantum remote sensing is proposed, providing solutions and technical basis for realizing active imaging technology relying on quantum mechanics principles.
 Another application discussed in literature is related to inteferometric synthetic aperture radars~\cite{Otgonbaatar2021a, Otgonbaatar2021b}.
 In the first work Otgonbaatar and Datcu describe a residue connection problem in the phase unwrapping procedure as quadratic unconstrained binary optimization problem which is solved by using the D-Wave quantum annealer.
 The same authors in~\cite{Otgonbaatar2021b} present a quantum annealer application for subset feature selection and the classification of hyperspectral images.

-The research presented in this article focuses on the possibility to use quantum computers to enhance the performances of Machine Learning (ML) algorithms when applied to remote sensing use cases, and it is worth to highlight that only very few works have addressed this application in the current state of the art.
-For instance, quantum computers and convolutional neural networks are considered together for accelerating geospatial data processing in~\cite{henderson2020methods}, where quanvolutional layers~\cite{henderson2019quanvolutional} are used.
+The research presented in this article focuses on the possibility to use quantum computers to enhance the performances of Machine Learning (ML) algorithms when applied to Land Use and Land Cover (LULC) classification, chosen as an EO use case.
+The results of the multiclass novel QCNN classifier prove the effectiveness of the proposed approach, able to achieve better results that standard models of comparable complexity and on-par results with best standard models of the state of the art.

+It is worth to highlight that only very few works have addressed the application of Quantum Machine Learning (QML) to remote sensing in the current state of the art.
+For instance, quantum computers and convolutional neural networks (CNNs) are considered together for accelerating geospatial data processing in~\cite{henderson2020methods}, where quanvolutional layers~\cite{henderson2019quanvolutional} are used.